Assassination of James A. Garfield: Aftermath

 Part of Guiteau's preserved brain is on display at the Mütter Museum at the College of Physicians of Philadelphia.
 Guiteau's bones and more of his brain, along with Garfield's backbone and a few ribs, are kept at the National Museum of Health and Medicine, at the Army's Forest Glen Annex in Silver Spring, Maryland.

 Garfield's assassination was instrumental to the passage of the Pendleton Civil Service Reform Act on January 16, 1883.
 Garfield himself had called for civil service reform in his inaugural address and supported it as president in the belief that it would make government more efficient.
 It was passed as something of a memorial to the fallen President.
-Arthur, himself in poor health by 1884, did not actively seek the Republican nomination which went to James G. Blaine, whom Arthur had retained as his Secretary of State.
+Arthur, himself in poor health by 1884, did not actively seek the Republican nomination which went to James G. Blaine.
 Blaine went on to lose a close election to Democrat Grover Cleveland.